Matrix030/SteamLens/README.md

  ╚═══════════════════════════════════════════════════════════════════════════════════════════╝
 ```

-# 🎮 SteamLens: Game Developer Analytics Platform
+# 🎮 steamLensAI: Game Developer Analytics Platform
 **Leveraged my RTX 4080 Super as a mini-cluster by using Dask's LocalCluster to parallelize multiple transformer instances on a single GPU for high-throughput inference**

-SteamLens is a specialized analytics platform that helps game developers understand what players really think about their games.
+steamLensAI is a specialized analytics platform that helps game developers understand what players really think about their games.
 Instead of manually reading thousands of reviews, get AI-powered insights organized by game themes—from gameplay mechanics to graphics, story, and performance.
 Know exactly what to fix, what to keep, and what players love most.

 ![Example Output](output_example.png)

-## 🎯 Why SteamLens?
+## 🎯 Why steamLensAI?

 ### For Game Developers
 - **Prioritize Development**: See which game aspects need immediate attention